 ‘Without them, we don’t know what we would do.
 They make a very bad situation and turn it into fun happiness which makes you forget for a while of what you’re going through.
 We are truly thankful to them for being there for us and many other families and most of all they always make Ella smile.

 Jenny Best, Nathan’s mum from Banbury said ‘Helen & Douglas House is a magical place.
 Somehow it manages to take my worries away.
-Getting to video call HRH The Duchess of Cornwall was an extra special treat.
+Getting to video call the former HRH The Duchess of Cornwall was an extra special treat.

 ‘This year has had many low points, but today was a very good and special memory.
 Watching my son’s Christmas decoration being put on the most beautiful tree in Clarence House by the guardsman was a real honour.
 It made us as a whole family feel extra special.’